BotsiTeam/BotsiSDK-Android/README.md

 **Parameters:**
 - `params`: Parameters containing the profile attributes to update.
 See BotsiUpdateProfileParameters.
+- `successCallback`: Callback invoked when the profile is successfully updated.
+Called on the main thread.
 - `errorCallback`: Optional callback invoked when the update fails.
 Called on the main thread.

 **Throws:**